 MEASURES AND SITE CHECK

-The provisions for "Initial abatement measures and site check" contained in 40 CFR 280.62 (Subpart F) are hereby incorporated by reference including subsequent amendments and editions except that:
+The regulations governing "Initial abatement measures and site check" set forth in 40 CFR 280.62 are hereby incorporated by reference, except that:

-(1) 40 CFR 280.62(a)(6) is rewritten to read, "Investigate to determine the possible presence of free product, product and begin free product removal within 14 days in accordance with 40 CFR 280.64, "unless approval for an extension of time has been granted by the Division upon a showing of good cause, prior to the expiration of the time period" ; and
+(1) 40 CFR 280.62(a)(6) shall read, "Investigate to determine the possible presence of free product and begin free product removal within 14 days in accordance with 40 CFR 280.64."
+Upon written request, the Division may grant additional time to begin free product removal.
+The request shall be made to the Division prior to the expiration of the required time period.
+When considering such a request, the Division may consider factors as follows:

+(a) the extent to which the request for additional time is due to factors outside of the control of the tank owner or operator;

+(b) the previous history of the tank owner or operator submitting the report in complying with deadlines established under the Commission's rules;

+(c) the technical complications associated with free product removal; and

+(d) the necessity for action to eliminate an imminent threat to public health or the environment; and